Skip to main content

 After Admission

-This information is only for admitted incoming students.
-Please note that this page is to be updated regulaly and make sure you are referring to the latest information.
+This information is only for admitted incoming students of Under Graduate G30 Program.
+Please note that this page is to be updated regularly and make sure you are referring to the latest information.

 Schedule after Acceptance of Admission Offer